Back to top

 Corte Madera and Larkspur 4th of July Parade & Festival

-• Don’t miss this year’s Corte Madera-Larkspur 4th of July Parade and Festival, one of the biggest 4th of July events in Marin.
-The parade starts at 10:30 am and features the Famous Corte Madera Town Band, McIntosh Pipe Band, the Freedom Band, and more.
+• The Corte Madera-Larkspur 4th of July Parade and Festival is one of the biggest 4th of July events in Marin.
+The parade starts at 10:30 am and features the famous Corte Madera Town Band, McIntosh Pipe Band, the Freedom Band, and more.
 Accompanying festivities take place at Corte Madera's Town Park from 10:30 am–4:30 pm.
 The parade leaves Redwood High School and winds through downtown Larkspur from Magnolia Avenue and into Corte Madera by way of Tamalpais Drive until it reaches Corte Madera Town Center.
-Info: (415) 924-0441 or www.cortemadera.org.
+Info: (415) 924-0441 or www.cortemadera.org

 Inverness 4th of July Festivities